Skip to content

 5. Test and promote

-Test the version on the stage channel.
-When you're ready, promote to stable:
+Test the version on the test channel.
+When you're ready, promote that version to prod:

 bash